Impossible Conversations: a new film & exhibition Jan 18 – Feb 8, 2025

 The Creative Laboratory: Searching and Researching through Practice, explores the intersection of creativity and critical thinking via practice as research, through addressing the issues of today.

 “An abiding theme in my work is how to rebuild the ‘connective tissue’ of a culture in the aftermath of violence and atrocity.
 In this short presentation, I explore some new footage from a forthcoming gallery installation Chambers of the Heart (2024) working with visionary people who dare to develop dialogue in the aftermath of unspeakable loss.
 What might be born when victims and perpetrators seek to see what can be recovered in each other’s humanity?
 Can such stories offer a new path through polarisation to help interrupt the slide towards toxic polarisation to alienation or hatred?”
-Pratāp Rughani
+Pratāp Rughani.

 Professor Pratāp Rughani, Documentary Filmmaker, Associate Dean of Research, London College of Communication UAL and Professor in Documentary Practices, is currently developing a project based on restorative practices and the development of dialogue in the aftermath of conflict, including navigating tensions between ‘free’ speech and hate speech.